 - 6. Full time staff, i.e. those who are contracted to work 37 hours per week, are entitled to 24 days paid leave per annum, increasing to 29 days after five years continuous local government employment. - 7.
 Part-time staff entitlements are pro-rata those of full time staff. - 8.
 Where a role includes opportunities for additional hours to be worked; then holiday entitlements will be based on average weekly earnings over a 52 week period. - 9.
+Holiday pay is calculated on the basis of an Employee's average earnings over a 52 week period.
+Employees are required to take 6.4 weeks increasing the 7.4 weeks after 5 years continuous service, paid leave per annum, during which they will be paid holiday pay based on their average weekly earnings for the 52 weeks leading up to the start of their leave.

-The Council's holiday year runs from 1st April to 31st March each year.
+- 10. The Council's holiday year runs from 1st April to 31st March each year.
 Employees are expected to use all their entitlement during the year.
 Only five unused days (full-time staff, pro-rata for part-time staff) can normally be carried over and used within the month of April, with permission.
-Any additional unused holiday entitlement cannot be paid.

-- 10. Employees who leave or join the Council during the holiday year are entitled to a pro-rata holiday allowance, based on how much of the year they work for the Council. - 11.
+Any additional unused holiday entitlement cannot be paid. - 11.
+Employees who leave or join the Council during the holiday year are entitled to a pro-rata holiday allowance, based on how much of the year they work for the Council. - 12.
 Where an employee leaves the Council's service during the holiday year and, with the agreement of their Line Manager, does not use the outstanding prorata holiday allowance, then the balance will form part of the final salary calculation.